Manage-Micro/KeepAlive/README.md

 `java -jar KeepAlive.jar -t TOKEN [-p PLAYING|-w WATCHING|-l LISTENING|-s STREAMING:URL] -o STATUS`

+*Please note that accepted Arguments for status are Online, Idle, Do_Not_Disturb and Offline*

 For example, to start the selfbot displaying me Playing Minecraft, and appearing as Idle, the arguments would be:

 `-t TOKEN -p Minecraft -o Idle`